Best PAMM Accounts

-A PAMM account could be right for you, if you lack the time or experience to trade Forex.
+A PAMM account could be right for you if you lack the time or experience to trade Forex.
 Sit back, relax and let others invest on your behalf.
-We reviewed 3 leading providers to help you make an informed decision.

 What's a PAMM account?

 PAMM is complicated word for what is a rather simple idea.
 When you invest in a PAMM account, you pool your money in a fund, and let a third party invest the fund on your behalf.
-The fund manager is usually entitled to a performance fee.
-The word PAMM is an abbreviation of "Percentage Allocation Management Module", or "Percentage Allocation Money Management".
+The fund manager is usually entitled to a performance fee, only paid from profits.
+The word PAMM is an abbreviation of "Percentage Allocation Management Module".

 4XC PAMM Account

 4xc.com is an offshore broker founded by industry veterans.
 It has won a string of awards, including one for Best Customer Service in 2020.
 It provides fast execution, with tight spreads and no re-quotes.
 Client funds are held in segregated accounts with European banks(1).

 - Platform: its PAMM service allows you to invest in over 270 funds.
 Its interface shows performance metrics such as percentage gains over time as well the current profit or loss on open trades (called "Open P&L").

 - Min. deposit: the minimum amount you'll need to invest in a PAMM account varies from one account to the next, and is set by the fund manager.
 We've seen amounts range between $100 and $25,000.
 Large funds typically have higher minimum deposits.

 - Performance fees: there are no fixed costs associated with opening a PAMM account.
 Instead, fund managers charge a performance fee, which can vary between 5% and 50%.
 Importantly, the performance fee is only paid on profitable trades.

 - Risk management: once you've invested in a fund, your exposure is limited to the size of your investment.